Lambert Castle: History

 Lambert Castle was built in 1892 as the home of Catholina Lambert, the owner of a prominent silk mill in the City of Paterson.
-Constructed in the Medieval Revival architectural style, Mr. Lambert's dream was to build a home reminiscent of the castles in Great Britain that he remembered from his boyhood years.
+Constructed in the Medieval Revival architectural style, Lambert's dream was to build a home reminiscent of the castles in Great Britain that he remembered from his boyhood years.
 President William McKinley and Vice President Garret Hobart visited the castle in 1898.

 In June 1910, filmmaker D. W. Griffith shot The Call To Arms on the grounds.
 The film was released in July 1910.
 The cast included Mary Pickford (in her only male role) and Henry B. Walthall.
-Film Preservation Society, Inc. is currently restoring the film as part of The Biograph Project.
+Film Preservation Society, Inc. is restoring the film as part of The Biograph Project.

 After Lambert's death in 1923, his family sold the building to the City of Paterson, which in turn sold it to Passaic County a few years later.
 Passaic County used the building for administrative offices, and in 1936, provided one room to the fledgling Passaic County Historical Society to serve as its historical museum.
 As time went by the museum grew, room by room, until the entire first floor became the historical museum.

 In the late 1990s, the Castle underwent a multimillion-dollar restoration and all four floors of the building were developed into a museum and library.